 What’s in your medicine cabinet?
-Lets hope it’s not filled with props just to look nice for your guests.
-After getting sick with three different sicknesses in a row last month, I came to realize how unequipped my medicine cabinet was.
-Most of the meds in there needed to replaced, and the entire cabinet needed revamping.
+Let’s hope it’s not filled with props to look nice for your guests.
+After getting sick with three different sicknesses in a row last month, I realized how unequipped my medicine cabinet was.
+Most of the meds in there needed to be replaced, and the entire wardrobe required revamping.

-Early last month I had heartburn out of the blue for a few days, then I caught the highly contagious Norovirus (stomach flu) that went around a lot early this year, and right after the first day of spring, I got a cold.
+Early last month, I had heartburn out of the blue for a few days, then I caught the highly contagious Norovirus (stomach flu) that went around a lot early this year, and right after the first day of spring, I got a cold.
 It was endless.
-I kept getting sick and every single time I’d go to my medicine cabinet looking for relief, I could find nothing.
-Whenever I felt a symptom of a sickness, my medicine cabinet was no use.
-I had to go out and buy medicine instead of already having it.
-And after fearing that I came down with the stomach flu once again last week, I made a list of must-have items for my cabinet, this way I’m more than prepared.
+I kept getting sick, and every time I’d go to my medicine cabinet looking for relief, I could find nothing.
+Whenever I felt a symptom of a sickness, my medicine cabinet was of no use.
+So I had to go out and buy medicine instead of already having it.
+And after fearing that I came down with the stomach flu again last week, I made a list of must-have items for my cabinet, this way; I’m more than prepared.

 Check out a list of items you should look into having for your cabinet: